inSileco/inSileco.github.io/content/post/myMacosSetup.md

 iCloud because I had no intention of reinstalling an image of my laptop or to sell my laptop to someone else.

-In essence, here are the steps I followed (but I still recommendend reading the detailed documentation [here](https://www.macworld.co.uk/how-to/mac/how-reset-mac-factory-settings-3494564/) if you wish to go the same route I did):
+In essence, here are the steps I followed (but I still recommend reading the detailed documentation [here](https://www.macworld.co.uk/how-to/mac/how-reset-mac-factory-settings-3494564/) if you wish to go the same route I did):